hypothesis/dev/docs/How do we lay out public and private modules in a Python package?.md

 ## Aims

-We want an approach to laying out out our packages that:
+We want an approach to laying out our packages that:

 * Differentiates the public interface (that's meant to be called from outside of the package) from internal code.